lprouss/sent1-L1-utilities/README.md

 __NOTE:__ These functions may not work with MATLAB versions older than R2016b.

+The `USAGE` file provides indications on how to use some functions.

 + `parseSafeManifest`: Extract useful information from the `manifest.safe` file of a Sentinel-1 dataset.
 This function should work with any Sentinel-1 Level 1 dataset.
 + `readSent1Data`: Read data in a Sentinel-1 measurement TIFF file.
 This function should work with any Sentinel-1 Level 1 image.
 + `applySent1Lut`: Apply a calibration LUT to a Sentinel-1 SLC image.
 This function should be compatible with SLC images in all modes.
 It has not been tested with GRD images.